ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel459CS/Customization.rst.txt

     *   vwaStatusBar.getRelay(P1) to retrieve the content of the 3270 relay area
     *   vwaStatusBar.getPrintRelay(P1) to retrieve the content of the print relay area

-For the retrieval function, if the value of the parameter P1 is "true" (without the double quotes), the information returned is the value of "Relay or Printer" as valued at the time the command executes.
+For the retrieval function, if the value of the parameter P1 is "true" (without the double quotes), the information returned is the value of "Relay or Printer" as valid at the time the command executes.
 If the P1 is undefined or if its value is different from "true" the information returned is the value of "Relay or Printer" as existed at the time the page was sent by VWA to the browser.

 Relay name area
 """""""""""""""

-You can manage the content of the relay name area by adding appropriate orders in after_responseHandle function.
+You can manage the content of the relay name area by adding calling related functions from within the after_responseHandle function.

 ::